 The university assesses its portfolio sensitivity to a percentage increase or decrease in the market prices.
 The sensitivity rate is determined using the historical annualized standard deviation for the total University Endowment Pool over a five year period as determined by the university's investment performance measurement service provider.
-At March 31, 2021, if market prices had a 9.0% (2020 - 8.4%) increase or decrease, with all other variables held constant, the increase or decrease in accumulated remeasurement gains for the year would be \$176,819 (2020 - \$127,531).
-The economic uncertainty experienced in March 2020 with regards to markets surrounding COVID-19 has abated.
-Most markets, as measured by major capital market indices, have recovered.
-Management continues to monitor the situation as uncertainties related to the pandemic and economy continue.
+At March 31, 2022, if market prices had a 8.9% (2021 - 9.0%) increase or decrease, with all other variables held constant, the increase or decrease in accumulated remeasurement gains for the year would be \$190,632 (2021 - \$176,819).